📕

 Chatting with customers in real-time is a natural opportunity for both, provided you’re not too pushy and can take no for an answer!

 • Hi!
-Since you’re ordering [product name], why don’t you take a look at [another product].
+Since you’re ordering [product name], why don’t you take a look at [another product]?
 They go so well together.

-Thanks for waiting
+Thanking the customer for waiting

 • I’m sorry I kept you waiting.
 Thank you for your patience.
 How can I assist you today?

-• Thanks for waiting and apologies for the wait time.
+• Thanks for waiting, and apologies for the wait time.
 I’m now available to assist you.

 Use canned responses and quick messages with a free live chat tool